GooBox/goobox-community-gui/README.md

 # Some info for developers

-- The front-end is electron/ReactJS based, while it the back-ends are built in java.
+- The front-end is electron/ReactJS based, while it the back-ends are built in Java.
 - Both the Sia and Storj sync back-ends are separate modules that communicate with the GUI.
 This makes it easier to develop on each back-end separately.
 - A number of DLLs are installed to the system for namely the overlay icons.
+- To build executable packages, [wine](https://www.winehq.org/)(>=1.8) and nodejs are required.

 To install the app from source follow the steps below:

-1. Download the latest binaries.
+1. Download the latest [source code](https://github.com/GooBox/goobox-community-gui/releases) or clone this repository.
-2. Extract the zip file.
-3. In the extracted folder execute:
+2. In the extracted folder execute:

 	- `npm install`
 	- `npm run build`
 	- `npm run dist:pre`
-	- `npm run dis`
+	- `npm run pack`

+3. Compiled binaries are stored in `dist`.

 Done